Settorezero/Arlok/docs/assembly.md

 Attach the pillar for the ultrasonic sensor (`arlok_pillar_sonar`) to the base using 2x M3 12mm Allen screws from top to bottom.
 Nuts in the lower part.
 Use washers.

 ### STEP 8
-Put 4x M3 12mm Allen screws from bottom to top in the top holes of the  pillars.

-### STEP 9
 Straight the male pinheader of the ultrasonic sensor and attach 4 female to female jumpers (wire must be long at least 12-15cm).
 Mind the colors you used for the ultrasonic sensor signals: red wire for the Vdd, black for GND and other 2 different colors for echo and trigger.
+I've prepared an italian guide for using certain male/female 4pin cable, maybe this can be an idea for you: [https://youtu.be/iF_R0xU8K-4](https://youtu.be/iF_R0xU8K-4)

+### STEP 9
+Insert the ultrasonic sensor in the pillar with cables on the bottom.

 ### STEP 10
-Insert the ultrasonic sensor in the pillar with cables on the bottom.
-If you've printed the eyelashes, insert them on the ultrasonic capsules.

-### STEP 11
 Take the top plate (`arlok_plate_top`).
 The front-top part is the one with the ARLOK writing on it.
 Put 4x M3 6mm screws in the central holes having the Arduino layout, from bottom to top.
-Screw the 4x M3 10mm female/female spacers on the screws.
+Screw the 4x M3 8 or 10mm female/female spacers on the screws.

-### STEP 12
+### STEP 11
 Place the 4AA battery holder on the servo brackets.
 It's no needed to attach it since will be held from the lateral wings of the top plate.
 Sold one wire of the pushbutton to the negative wire of the 4AA battery holder.
-Put 4 AA batteries in the battery holder.
-Be sure pushbutton is in the OFF position (eventually check with a multimeter) and then put in the batteries.
+Be sure pushbutton is in the OFF position (eventually check with a multimeter) and then put in 4 AA batteries.

+### STEP 12
+Put the top plate on the bottom assembly, with the ARLOK writing in the same direction of the ultrasonic sensor.
+Fix the top plate using 4x M3 12mm screws from the bottom of pillars through the plate and 4x M3 bolts with washers.

 ### STEP 13
-Put the top plate on the bottom assembly, with the ARLOK writing in the same direction of the ultrasonic sensor.
-Fix the top plate using 4x M3 bolts with washers on the screws coming from the pillars.
-Use washers.
+Put the MakerUNO on the spacers.
+Attach the board using the 4x M3 6mm screws.

 ### STEP 14
-Put the MakerUNO on the standoffs.
-Attach the board using the 4x M3 6mm screws.

-### STEP 15
 - Attach the ARLOK shield on top of the MakerUNO
 - Put the `JP1` jumper in the `VDD` position (logic powered from the 3AA battery)
 - Attach the wires from the ultrasonic sensor on the `HC-SR04` header respecting signals/colors.